HarveyChou0522/CubeSubstractProject/README.md

 # CubeSubstractProject

+This project is build in Unity 2022.3.20f1, make sure you have the right version of Unity.

 To run this project with WebGL build , go to build settings and choose build and run.
 The build file path is CubeSubstractProject\WEBGLBUILD